theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiacov.md

 | ONT | ✅ | ✅ | ✅ | ❌ | ✅ | ✅ | ✅ |
 | FASTA | ✅ | ✅ | ❌ | ✅ | ✅ | ✅ | ✅ |

-We’ve provided the following information to help you set up the workflow for each organism in the form of input JSONs.
+We've provided the following information to help you set up the workflow for each organism in the form of input JSONs.

 ### Inputs